jndean/Monoxide/README.md

 ~get_first(&a first)
 ```

-Additionally for loops can not work by iterating a reference to the contents of arrays, unlike Railway which required the for loop to copy elements during iteration to avoid aliasing.
+Additionally for loops can now work by iterating a reference to the contents of arrays, unlike in Railway which required the for loop to copy elements during iteration to avoid aliasing.

 ```Monoxide
 X := [1, 2, 3, 4];